wanda0929/Rydberg_pulse_design/docs/Measurement-Free Error Correction via Multi-Qubit Syndrome Gate Encoding.typ

 == Interactions between atoms
 In this multi-qubit platform, we intend a strong dipole-dipole interaction between different atom species and weak van der Waals interaction between atoms of the same species. ($V_"dd">>V_"vdws"$), where interactions between atoms of the same species are negligible.
 It largely reduces the error caused by undesirable interactions between data qubits and crosstalk between data qubits and ancilla qubits.
+== Why using different atom species?
+Based on the multi-qubit $"CNOT"_k$ gate implementation@photonics10111280, the fidelity is limited by the undesirable interaction between data qubits.
+Thus, choosing multi-species Rydberg atoms can overcoming these limits by using strong heteronuclear dipole-dipole interactions via Förster resonances for control and target atoms, while the target atoms are coupled by a weaker van der Waals interaction.

+  Also, the multi-species Rydberg array can avoid the crosstalk between data qubits and ancilla qubits.

 == Effective parity check and error-correction